PlagueVRC/AntiRip/README.md

 ### Backup your project before running these operations in case it doesn't work properly and causes difficult to fix, or impossible to fix, changes in your project.

 #### Really do it.
-Close Unity, all your programs, and make a full clean copy of your entire Unity Project folder.
+Close Unity, and make a full clean copy of your entire Unity Project folder.
 A small percentage of avatars did have odd things in their mesh that just wouldn't work, or could cause errors, and the script could leave some assets in the project in a rather messed up state.

 #### Install Kanna Protecc and Poiyomi.